 Students who have completed graduate-level course work at another institution can submit their official transcripts and request transfer credit.
 Successfully completed courses will be transferred based on the accreditation of the teaching institution at which they were completed.
-Transfer credits will be applied to a limit that allows the student to fulfill the residency requirement of 30 credit hours for the Master of Arts and Master of Divinity degrees.
+Transfer credits will be applied to a limit that allows the student to fulfill the residency requirement of their Briercrest degree.
 In addition to fulfilling the residency requirements, students must complete a minimum of half of all required courses in core and program specific requirements through Briercrest.